 While We’re At It, Let’s Drag Her Family Through the Mud Too

-Anyone who knows Susan Rosenthal would see “(my) son in law is black as hell and her daughter is white as snow” as embracing her family diversity.
-Once you get past the illiterate misquote.
+Anyone who knows Susan Rosenthal sees “(my) son in law is black as hell and her daughter is white as snow” as embracing diversity.
+But you can’t ignore the illiterate misquote.

-To be clear, Rosenthal, habitually plain spoken, was not complaining but chatting about family life, unaware of a backstabber lurking in the wings.
+To be clear, Rosenthal, refreshingly plain spoken by nature, was casually chatting about family life, unaware of a subordinate listening in the wings.

 And what the hell’s wrong with calling her beloved grandchild “the real African American?”
 Nothing disparaging there, and it sounds more like pride to me.

-Here again, the disgruntled employee harks back to years past, but there’s no evidence of a complaint from anyone at that time.
+Here again, the disgruntled employee harks back to an event far from current, but there’s no evidence of a complaint from anyone at that time.

 Susan Rosenthal Ambushed: Turning the Tables